sana-kabbani/Car-Service-System/README.md

 This project provides management database system for car service system.
 Users can add orders, customers, vehicles and services and also delete them and able to see datas from each table.

 # Developmemnt-Environment
-This project developt with Microsoft Visual Studio Code using PHP, HTML, CSS and JavaScript.
+This project developt with Microsoft Visual Studio Code using PHP,MYSQL, HTML, CSS and JavaScript.

 # How-to-Run
 1.Clone the repository to your local machine.